begli-amanov/web-dev/shay-howe.md

 Optgroup tag for nesting options in drop down menu of select or datalist

 Template tag for more dynamic control of the web page

+### Buttons
+By default, the `<button>` element acts as if it has a type attribute value of submit, so the type attribute and value may be omitted from the `<button>` element